viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 <img src="../img/intermode/rover_outside.png"  style="float:left;margin-right:12px" alt="Intermode rover pictured outdoors." title="Intermode rover pictured outdoors." width="400" />

-While the concepts covered here are applicable to other hardware, we’ll specifically show you how to use Viam to control the [Intermode rover](https://www.intermode.io/).
+While the concepts covered here are applicable to other hardware, we’ll specifically show you an example of how you can get started using Viam to control the [Intermode rover](https://www.intermode.io/).
 This is a powerful pairing: **Intermode** aims to make the hardware aspects of a mobile-robot-based business simple and worry-free, while Viam simplifies the software aspects of any robotics business.

 The Intermode rover uses the [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) protocol, a robust and prevalent vehicle communication standard used in most modern vehicles.